The hip joint is an example of which type of joint?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The hip joint is classified as a ball and socket joint due to its unique structure that allows for a wide range of motion in multiple directions.
-In this type of joint, the rounded end of one bone fits into a cup-like structure of another bone, which enables movements such as flexion, extension, abduction, adduction, and rotation.
+The hip joint is classified as a ball and socket joint due to its unique structure that allows for a wide range of motion.
+In this type of joint, the spherical head of one bone (the femur, in the case of the hip joint) fits into a cup-like socket of another bone (the acetabulum of the pelvis).
+This design enables flexion and extension, abduction and adduction, as well as internal and external rotation, making it one of the most mobile joints in the body.

 Subscribe